wp-plugins/retappd/readme.txt

 == Installation ==

 1. Download the plugin and unzip it.
 Upload the full directory into your wp-content/plugins directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Sign Up for Untappd API keys if you do not already have them - http://untappd.com/api/register
-3. Visit your Retappd Settings (Settings - Retappd)
+1. Visit your Retappd Settings (Settings - Retappd)
-4. Configure required Retappd options (Untappd Client ID, Client Secret and username is mandatory)
+1. Configure required Retappd options (Untappd Client ID, Client Secret and username is mandatory)
-5. Place the Retappd shortcode on the pages that you want to give users access to the Untappd user feed: [retappd]
+1. Place the Retappd shortcode on the pages that you want to give users access to the Untappd user feed: [retappd]

 == Changelog ==